Classical and quantum theory of magnonic and magnetoelastic nonlinear dynamics in continuum geometries: High-harmonic generation and parametric instability process

 Once the high harmonics have been taken into account, we analyze in the resulting equations the second family of nonlinear processes.
 These are parametric instability processes, where one mode spontaneously splits into two or more modes.
-The dynamics of these processes is more complex, e.g. they appear only after a defined driving threshold.
+The dynamics of these processes is more complex, e.g., they appear only after a defined driving threshold.
 Our first goal is to determine such threshold.
-We can do so by employing the following \emph{linear} equations of motion, \begin{widetext}

-\end{widetext} To derive these linearized expressions, we start with the equations of motion derived above (namely, the set of equations of motion (\ref{eq:EOM_sk}-\ref{eq:EOM_ak}) under the redefinition Eqs.~(\ref{displacementS}-\ref{displacementa})) and neglect (i) linear terms that are known to be stable and thus lead to no parametric instability (e.g. terms proportional to $s_\mathbf{q}$ in the equation of motion for $\mathbf{s}_\mathbf{k}$), and (ii) any nonlinear terms.
+We can do so by employing the following \emph{linear} equations of motion, \begin{widetext} \end{widetext} To derive these linearized expressions, we start with the equations of motion derived above [namely, the set of equations of motion \eqref{eq:EOM_sk} and \eqref{eq:EOM_ak} under the redefinition Eqs.~\eqref{displacementS} and \eqref{displacementa}] and neglect (i) linear terms that are known to be stable and thus lead to no parametric instability [e.g., terms proportional to $s_\mathbf{q}$ in the equation of motion for $\mathbf{s}_\mathbf{k}$], and (ii) any nonlinear terms.
 Note that (ii) does not remove the nonlinearity altogether since, as discussed above, the main nonlinear effects are encoded as linear terms in these equations.
 More details about this derivation are given in Appendix~\ref{app:displacement}.